Download a PDF of the complete table: Arria-Formula Meetings

 Soon after the end of the Cold War, as the Council became busier than ever before in its history, receiving timely information was seen by many members as critically important.
 The most valuable sources of information about developments on the ground in the different conflict theatres were often actors other than those representing the parts of the UN system regularly interacting with the Council, such as the Secretary-General, the Department of Political Affairs or the Department for Peacekeeping Operations.
 But the Council lacked a working method that would allow it to take advantage of expertise and information provided by Council outsiders.
 It also, at times, was not able to find consensus to meet on a particular issue in a formal session, especially before the matter had been added as an agenda item, and an informal format (for which there does not need to be full consensus and which not all members would always attend) was the most effective option.

 During the March 1992 Council presidency of Venezuela, Ambassador Diego Arria was contacted by Fra Joko Zovko, a Croatian priest who was eager to convey an eyewitness account of the violence in Bosnia and Herzegovina to members of the Council.
 Not being able to find a formal way to hold a meeting, Arria decided to invite Council members to meet with Fra Joko in the UN delegates lounge.
 This experience gave Arria the idea of institutionalising this innovative informal meeting format which came to be known as the “Arria-formula”.
 With the concurrence of Council members, subsequent Arria meetings moved from the delegates lounge to a UN conference room in the basement and were supported by simultaneous interpretation.
-More recently, some Arria meetings have been held in large UN conference rooms such as for example the Trusteeship Council chamber.
+More recently, many Arria meetings have been held in large UN conference rooms such as, for example, the Trusteeship Council chamber.

 The 1993-1995 Supplement of the Repertoire of the Practice of the Security Council provides a rare definition of this format in an official UN publication: “The practice of the Arria-formula meetings, which was initiated in March 1992 by the then-President of the Security Council, Ambassador Diego Arria (Venezuela) continued through the period under consideration.
 Arria-formula meetings are not formal meetings of the Security Council.
 They are convened at the initiative of a member or members of the Security Council in order to hear the views of individuals, organizations or institutions on matters within the competence of the Security Council.”